celso-henrique/terminal-world-cup/README.md

 Displays world cup games results into terminal using Node.js, Express and this public [World Cup api](http://worldcup.sfg.io/).

+# Public web service
-To see the World Cup results, just curl into your terminal:
+To see the World Cup results, just run this command into your terminal:
 ```sh
 $ curl "ec2-18-222-133-46.us-east-2.compute.amazonaws.com"
 ```